vim code editor alternate logo

 Optimize colors for dark background

-To set the settings permanently just save inside $VIM/_vimrc (without the colon symbol at beginning)
+To set the settings permanently just save inside $VIM/.vimrc or in Windows $VIM/_vimrc (without the colon symbol at beginning)

 Vim Navigation